plasmodic/ecto/doc/source/install/index.rst

 Installing ecto
 ===============

-If you have access to s ROS repository, just install the ros-*-ecto packages.
-Otherwise, ecto is still easy to use and how to setup your machine and get productive follows...
+If you have access to a ROS repository, just install the ros-*-ecto packages.
+Otherwise, ecto is still easy to use and how to setup your machine and get productive follows:

 .. toctree::
     :maxdepth: 1